stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 this is complete, the PSyIR representation is then written back out as code.

-If the supplied tangent-linear code takes the form of a subroutine with active and inactive variables passed as arguments then PSyAD must also update the ``intent`` of each argument.
-This is implemented as a final step in the visitor for a Schedule node: dependence analysis is used to identify the way in which each argument is being accessed in the adjoint code and the ``intent`` is updated appropriately.
+If the supplied tangent-linear code contains active variables that are passed by argument the the intent of those arguments may change when translating to their adjoint form.
+The new intents are determined as a final step in the visitor for a PSyIR :ref:`Schedule <psyir_schedule>`
+node: dependence analysis is used to identify the way in which each argument is being accessed in the adjoint code and the ``intent`` is updated appropriately.

 Active Variables